craftcms/docs/docs/commerce/3.x/shipping-methods.md

 #### getOptions()

-Stores this data as JSON on the order’s shipping adjustment.
+Stores this data as JSON on the order’s shipping adjustment when this rule is applied.
 For example, you might include all data used to determine the rule matched.

 #### getPercentageRate()